A Disney Day Without Rides

-Once out of the Animation Building you can head over to Muppets 3D Vision.
-Sit inside a theater and watch a 3D show put on just for you by the Muppets!
+Once out of the Animation Building, you can head over to Muppets 3D Vision.
+Sit inside a theater and watch a 3D show put on by the Muppets just for you!

 Or if you prefer, go catch a showing of the Aladdin Musical.
-No mater what you decide to do you will have a great time.
+No matter what you decide to do, you will have a great time.

 Further on down the Pier you can try your hands at some classic Boardwalk games.
 There are also lots of characters and street performances that take place in this area of the park!